-Here at The Loudoun Lantern, your online student newspaper, we're ready to make welcome you, share some great student-generated journalism, and help you get involved in campus life.
+Here at The Loudoun Lantern, your online student newspaper, we hope to help you make the most of it.

 And remember, we need you, too!
 The Lantern's content is completely student generated, and with so many of our writers moving on and moving up, we need new folks.
 Learn how you can come have fun while gaining marketable media skills!